copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 - **Cookies**

-    are a traditional authentication mechanism where the server creates a session after successful login and sends a session ID to the client as a cookie.
+    Are a traditional authentication mechanism where the server creates a session after successful login and sends a session ID to the client as a cookie.
 The client includes this cookie in subsequent requests to maintain the authenticated state.
-This approach is **tightly coupled** to the server that created the session and requires **server-side session storage**.
+This approach is **tightly coupled** to the server that created the **stateful** session and requires **server-side session storage**.

 - **OIDC**:

-    is a **stateless, distributed-friendly authentication protocol** that uses tokens (ID **token**, access token) instead of server-side sessions.
+    Is a **stateless, distributed-friendly authentication protocol** that uses tokens (ID **token**, access token) instead of server-side sessions.
 Tokens are **self-contained** (especially JWTs), can be **verified independently** without server state, and enable **single sign-on (SSO)** across multiple applications.
 OIDC separates the authentication provider (IdP) from the application, allowing **centralized identity management**.

 - **Session cookies + OIDC**

-    also known as **BFF (Backend For Frontend)**, check [OIDC Authorization Code Flow (Confidential Client) with BFF pattern and Session Cookies](#oidc-authorization-code-flow-confidential-client-with-bff-pattern-and-session-cookies) for more info, is a common pattern: OIDC is used for initial authentication and obtaining user identity, then session cookies are used to maintain the authenticated state within the application for **performance** (avoid sending large 2-4KB JWT on every request, but with ~100 byte cookie) and **simplicity** (frontend just needs to include a cookie with its requests, just like in the old days, and doesn't need to manage token refreshing or storage).
+    Also known as **BFF (Backend For Frontend)** (check [OIDC Authorization Code Flow (Confidential Client) with BFF pattern and Session Cookies](#oidc-authorization-code-flow-confidential-client-with-bff-pattern-and-session-cookies) for more info), is a common pattern: OIDC is used for initial authentication and obtaining user identity, then session cookies are used to maintain the authenticated state within the application for **performance** (avoid sending large 2-4KB JWT on every request, but with ~100 byte cookie) and **simplicity** (frontend just needs to include a cookie with its requests, just like in the old days, and doesn't need to manage token refreshing or storage).

     BFF (Backend For Frontend) pattern often employs this combination.
 This is widely considered the most secure and robust pattern for modern web applications.
 BFF handles the complex OIDC token flows and securely translates them into a simple, traditional session cookie for the browser.

     **Session cookie + OIDC hybrid (BFF pattern) with FastAPI and Azure Entra auth flow:**